piastry/cifs-utils/mount.cifs.rst

   try to connect on port 445 first and then port 139 if that fails.
 Return an error if both fail.

 netbiosname=arg
-  Specify the client netbios name (RFC1001 name) to use when attempting to setup a session to the server.
+  When mounting to servers via port 139, specifies the RFC1001 source name to use to represent the client netbios machine during the netbios session initialization.

+servern=arg
+  Similar to ``netbiosname`` except it specifies the netbios name of the server instead of the client.
 Although rarely needed for mounting to newer servers, this option is needed for mounting to some older servers (such as OS/2 or Windows 98 and Windows ME) since when connecting over port 139 they, unlike most newer servers, do not support a default server name.
 A server name can be up to 15 characters long and is usually uppercased.

-servern=arg
-  Similarl to ``netbiosname`` except it specifies the netbios name of the server instead of the client.

-netbiosname=arg
-  When mounting to servers via port 139, specifies the RFC1001 source name to use to represent the client netbios machine name when doing the RFC1001 netbios session initialize.

 file_mode=arg
   If the server does not support the CIFS Unix extensions this overrides